 Hilton Honors Free Night

-The biggest barrier to entry with this card is the $10,000 spend requirement.
-Given that this free night doesn't come without some associated effort, we'd encourage you to think aspirational.
+While the Hilton free nights are acquired via different spend requirements (annual fee vs. annual spend), the biggest barrier to entry is the out of pocket expense with all three cards, particularly the $60K threshold.
+Given that these free nights do not come without some associated effort, we'd encourage you to think aspirational.
 Perhaps a Waldorf or high-end Hilton property in New York or San Francisco where rates would easily top $300/night.

 Club Carlson Free Night

 This is the wild-card in the bunch.
 While you'll net 40,000 bonus points each year just by paying the annual fee on the card, if you spend $10,000 you'll get a free night at any property in the US, and of course you'll earn 50,000 points on that $10,000 spend.
 The spend + points earning + bonus points each year keep this interesting.

 While there are few Club Carlson aspirational properties in the US, the Radisson Martinique on Broadway in New York and the Radisson Blu Aqua Hotel, Chicago are two top-notch places if you're looking to visit either city.
 Alternatively, save your Club Carlson rewards for those nights you need at an airport hotel or smaller cities where you can redeem for as little as 9,000 points/night ($1,800 of credit card spend).

 Which is Best?

 Your goals will dictate which free night(s) work for you, but we still think the IHG Rewards Premier Card and its free night certificate offer the most value, if only by a small margin.
 Which of these is your favorite?

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.